microsoft/kernel-memory/README.md

 A python package with a Web Client and Semantic Kernel plugin will soon be available.
 We also welcome PR contributions to support more languages.

-## Repository Guidance

-This repository is a public resource designed to showcase best practices and efficient architecture for specific programming scenarios.
-Although bug fixes and secure, scalable enhancements are part of our focus, rigorous reviews and strategic considerations of the code are recommended before production use.
-Similar to the nature of AI development, the project will rapidly evolve.
-We warmly welcome you to participate in the development of Kernel Memory.
-Feel free to contribute opening GitHub Issues, sending us PRs, and joining our Discord community.
-Thank you and happy coding!